Smirti-Pundir/Sugar-AI-Intelligent-Voice-Assistant/README.md

 - Integrating Google's Gemini AI
 - Organizing a Python project

-## 🔮 Future Improvements
+##  Future Improvements

 Some features I'd like to add in the future:

-- 😊 Face recognition
+-  Face recognition
-- ✋ Hand gesture control
+-  Hand gesture control
-- 🌦️ Weather updates
+-  Weather updates
-- 📧 Email support
+-  Email support
-- 💬 WhatsApp integration
+-  WhatsApp integration
-- 🖥️ GUI version
+-  GUI version
-- 📝 Chat history
+-  Chat history
-- 🏠 Smart home control
+-  Smart home control

-## 👩‍💻 About Me
+##   About Me

 I'm Smirti Pundir, and I'm learning Python by building real-world projects like this one.
 I'm always looking to improve my skills and explore new technologies.

-## ⭐ Support
+##   Support

-If you found this project helpful or interesting, consider giving it a ⭐ on GitHub.
+If you found this project helpful or interesting, consider giving it a star on GitHub.
 It motivates me to keep building and sharing more projects.
-Thank you for visiting my repository! 😊
+Thank you for visiting my repository!